-Our pick of the best free events around the UK this month – fireworks and carnivals, Christmas lights and National Chemistry Week, plus free concerts and classic cars
+Our pick of the best free events around the UK this month – fireworks and carnivals, Christmas lights and classic cars, music and film

-Welcome winterval and discover something different to do; we have something for everyone in our bumper monthly round-up of free days out around Britain.
+Welcome winter and discover something different to do; we have something for everyone in our bumper monthly round-up of free days out around Britain.

 The beginning of November means one thing to most people: wrapping up warm and watching some incredible fireworks displays.
-Many of the events throughout the country are free, including grand spectacles at Caerphilly Castle, Llandudno, Nottingham, Salford, Leeds, Strathclyde and Paisley to name but a few.
-The show at Gunwharf Quays in Portsmouth is one of the very best.
+Many of the events throughout the country are free, including a grand fireworks spectacle at Caerphilly Castle, a fireworks display in Llandudno, fireworks in Nottingham, Salford’s bonfire night event, fireworks in Strathclyde, and Oldham’s bonfire celebrations, to name but a few.

 2. Guy Fawkes carnivals

 Bonfire night celebrations don’t necessarily have to revolve around fireworks; some towns and cities enjoy wonderful fiery processions and carnivals to mark the occasion, which you can watch and feel the warmth of the flames for free!

 Bridgwater’s carnival regularly attracts crowds of 150,000, tar barrels are carried through the streets in Ottery St Mary in Devon while people flock en masse to the bonfire celebration in Lewes, known as the bonfire capital of the world, to witness the incredible spectacle of streets filled with fiery parades and bonfires.
 With the busiest events make sure you aim to get to a good spot early.

 3. Christmas markets

 There will be Christmas markets popping up around the country in the run up to the festive period, with the historic surroundings of Bath’s Christmas market boasting one of the most attractive around its medieval abbey.